danhosteltemplate/reepay-examples/reepay-token-example/README.md

 ## Running

-1. Define the public key by substituting `your_publickey_here` in `index.html`.
+1. Define the public key by substituting `your_publickey_here` in the HTML files.
 A public key can be found/generated in the Reepay Administration under Developer -> API credentials.

 2. Run a containerized web server using Docker Compose:

     `docker-compose up`

-3. In a browser navigate to: http://localhost:8080/
+3. In a browser navigate to: http://localhost:8080/index.html

-## How it works

-When you've entered all the information including opening the frame and entering credit card information, you can press on the sign up button.
-The data will then get dumped on the page you'll get redirected to.

-We currently only support Danish and English.
+4. Try and modify the examples.
+Changes to the HTML file will be reflected immediately when edited.
+Testing different errors can be triggered by using test cards and CVV combinations.
+See: https://docs.reepay.com/api/#testing.

 ## The examples

-### Simple
+### Simple charge and sign-up

 The regular `index.html` shows the simplest configuration.
 We gennerate the button and the hidden input field for you.
 All you have to make sure to do is pick up the generated value in your form.